 ´It was a very significant experience for me.
 My days with the community allowed me to understand a little more of my own search as an artist, it changed a lot of my way of thinking and working.
 Overall the experience was very enriching.
 I learnt a lot from the people there and it was great to share this with people from different countries, backgrounds and ages.
 I always wish to return.’

-Francesca de Luca, Painter
+Francesca de Luca, Painter and Photographer

 ´An experience that will forever foster my relationship with the earth and the natural landscapes I am surrounded by.
 Very grateful for the opportunity and time I spent with amazing people in an 'overstimulating-in-the-best-way-possible' environment.´